mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

     }
 ~~~~~~~~

 Note that we do not need the reverse method!
 We use our GA library from the last section to create a population of 10-bit chromosomes.
-In order to evaluate the fitness of each chromosome in a population, we only have to convert the 10-bit representation to a floating-point number for evaluation using the fitness function we showed earlier:
+In order to evaluate the fitness of each chromosome in a population, we only have to convert the 10-bit representation to a floating-point number for evaluation using the fitness function we showed earlier (figure showing the [sample function](#ga-sample-function)):

 {lang="java",linenos=off}
 ~~~~~~~~